StanfordSpezi/SpeziAccessGuard/README.md

 [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).

-### 2. Register the Access Guard Component
+### 2. Register the Access Guard Module

 > [!IMPORTANT]
 > If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) to set up the core Spezi infrastructure.

-You can configure the [`AccessGuard`](https://swiftpackageindex.com/stanfordspezi/speziaccessguard/0.1.1/documentation/speziaccessguard/accessguard) component in the [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate) as follows.
+You can configure the [`AccessGuardModule`](https://swiftpackageindex.com/stanfordspezi/speziaccessguard/documentation/speziaccessguard/accessguardmodule) in the [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate) as follows.

 ```swift
 import Spezi